hack-gpon/hack-gpon.github.io/_router_pon/free_iliad_box_pop.md

 | Serial encoding  | 8-N-1                                   |
 | Form Factor      | ONT                                     |

 ## Serial

 The serial port is routed through the USB-C port used for power (which is PD compliant, tested with a notebook power supply).
 The pins are SBU1 and SBU2, reversal is handled using an open drain buffer (SN74LVC2G07) so a pull-up resistor on RX is needed.
 On the power daughter board TP7 is TX and TP8 is RX.
+There is also a USB differential pair routed through the USB-C connector but there is no use for it yet.
 At the moment nothing more than a boot log is available. [^bcm61650hack] [^freeboxhack]

 ## Firmware is interchangeable with